 - And more

-At Laser Spine Institute (LSI), we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
-We educate our patients on all of their options, and then offer an alternative to traditional open back surgery in the form of minimally invasive endoscopic spine surgery.
+At Laser Spine Institute, we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
+We educate our patients on all of their options and then offer an alternative to traditional open back surgery in the form of minimally invasive spine surgery.
 Our outpatient procedures are conducted with the assistance of state-of-the-art lasers, helping to alleviate pain without many of the risks typically associated with spine surgery.

-To learn more about endoscopic disc surgery and other prolapsed disc treatments, contact the expert medical team at LSI today.
-We welcome your questions and can provide you with a free MRI or CT scan review.
+To learn more about minimally invasive disc surgery and other prolapsed disc treatments, contact the expert medical team at Laser Spine Institute today.
+We welcome your questions and can provide you with a free review of your MRI or CT scan.